angular-architects/module-federation-plugin/libs/native-federation/README.md

 - Use version 16.1.x for Angular 16.1.x
 - Use version 16.2.x for Angular 16.2.x

-We expect the APIs to stabilize so that we only need one major per Angular major in the future.
+- Use version 17.x for Angular 17.x

 ## Credits

 Big thanks to:

-- [Zack [Jackson](https://twitter.com/ScriptedAlchemy) for initially coming up with the great idea of Module Federation and its successful mental model
+- [Zack Jackson](https://twitter.com/ScriptedAlchemy) for initially coming up with the great idea of Module Federation and its successful mental model
 - [Tobias Koppers](https://twitter.com/wSokra) for helping to make Module Federation a first class citizen of webpack
-- [Florian [Rappl](https://twitter.com/FlorianRappl) for a good discussion about these topics during a speakers dinner in Nuremberg
+- [Florian Rappl](https://twitter.com/FlorianRappl) for a good discussion about these topics during a speakers dinner in Nuremberg
 - [The Nx Team](https://twitter.com/NxDevTools), esp.
 [Colum Ferry](https://twitter.com/FerryColum), who seamlessly integrated webpack Module Federation into Nx and hence helped to spread the word about it (Nx + Module Federation === ❤️)
 - [Michael Egger-Zikes](https://twitter.com/MikeZks) for contributing to our Module Federation efforts and brining in valuable feedback
 - The Angular CLI-Team, esp.
-[Alan Agius](https://twitter.com/AlanAgius4) and [Charles Lyding](https://twitter.com/charleslyding), for their fantastic work on the esbuild builder for Angular
+[Alan Agius](https://twitter.com/AlanAgius4) and Charles Lyding, for their fantastic work on the esbuild builder for Angular

 ## Example 🛠️